 The Challenges of Retrofitting Historic Buildings

 Significant challenges arise when beginning to renovate or retrofit historic buildings with modern technology without losing any architectural integrity.
-Despite their beauty, charm and history, the reality is that most historic buildings were built long ago and weren’t designed to be equipped with the technology we have in the modern world.
+Despite their beauty, charm and history, the reality is that most historic buildings were built long ago.
+Designers of the past didn’t consider the technology we have in the modern world.
 The capabilities of both technology and buildings today would have been unthinkable to designers during those times.

 One quality many historic buildings weren’t built with is the installation of proper and effective winter protection solutions.
-Historic buildings were typically designed with a roof that relied on snow and ice melting naturally.
-While this does happen, the risk lies in potential hazards to the infrastructure and appearance of the building, not to mention people both inside and out.
-With freezing winter conditions, comes the risk of damage to all aspects of a building – but especially a roof – due to it being exposed to the elements around the clock.
+Architects designed these historic buildings with a roof that relied on snow and ice melting naturally.
+While this does happen, the risk lies in potential hazards to the infrastructure and appearance of the building.
+Not to mention people both inside and out.
+With freezing winter conditions comes the risk of damage to all aspects of a building – but especially a roof.
+This is due to it being exposed to the elements around the clock.

 How Roof Ice Melt Systems Can Help